Is Your Remodeling Project a Good Investment?

 Even though an updated bathroom or kitchen will make your home more appealing to you and any potential buyers, you might not see that value in your resale price.
 That’s especially true if you stick with high-end designs and more upscale features.

-Remodeling magazine’s Cost vs. Value Report for 2018 found that more “upscale” projects on average took the biggest hit across the nation when it comes to return on investment, with backyard patio jobs getting the lowest ROI.
+Remodeling magazine’s Cost vs. Value Report found that more “upscale” projects on average took the biggest hit across the nation when it comes to return on investment, with backyard patio jobs getting the lowest ROI.

 The report covers the average cost of 21 remodeling projects and their average resale value one year later.
 Mid-range projects tended to do better than upscale ones.